-- (a) Moisture from the ground must be prevented from causing- - (i) undue dampness or deterioration of building elements; and - (ii) unhealthy or dangerous conditions, or loss of amenity for occupants. - (b) Barriers installed to prevent transfer of moisture from the ground must have- - (i) high resistance to moisture penetration; and - (ii) high resistance to damage during construction; and - (iii) high resistance to degradation by dissolved salts.
+- Moisture from the ground must be prevented from causing-(a) - undue dampness or deterioration of building elements; and (i) unhealthy or dangerous conditions, or loss of amenity for (ii) - occupants. - (b) Barriers installed to prevent transfer of moisture from the ground must have - high resistance to moisture penetration; and (i) - high resistance to damage during construction; and (ii) - high resistance to degradation by dissolved salts. (iii)